benknoble/benknoble.github.io/pages/contact.md

 | snail mail | equip your snail with a computer, then see above |
 | hologram | coming in the near future |

-*Other cornerns of the internet where I participate*
+*Other corners of the internet where I participate*

 | medium | where to find me |
 |--------|---------|